Helah Kiprop: Early career

 Kiprop had her first win in a European road race in Nogent-sur-Marne in 2005, running 32:55 minutes at the local 10K run.
 She began training with GS Valsugana Trentino, an athletics club in Trento, Italy, and made a successful half marathon debut in September 2005, taking third place at the high profile Lille Half Marathon with a time of 74:02 minutes.
 She ran for the club in track races in 2006 and 2007, but did not have the same levels of performance as she did on the roads.
 She won the Corrida di San Geminiano 15K race in 2007.
 She returned to Kenya in 2008 and at the end of the year won the Tuskys Wareng Cross Country.

 A series of road victories came in 2009.
 A personal best of 69:29 minutes to win at the Nice Half Marathon ranked her in the top forty for the event that year.
-She won at the Merano-Lugundo Half Marathon, the Cuneo Run and the 10K de la Provence in Marseilles.
+She won at the Merano-Lugundo Half Marathon, the Cuneo Run and the 10K de la Provence in Marseille.
 She had a close battle with Meseret Mengistu at the Marseille-Cassis Classique Internationale, but ended up in second place to her Ethiopian rival.

 Kiprop was mainly a runner-up in 2010, starting at the Alicante Half Marathon, then the Paderborner Osterlauf, Hambaurg Alsterlauf and Singelloop Utrecht.
 She won the Poznan Half Marathon and the Sotokoto Safari Half Marathon, as well as setting a personal best 32:20 minutes to win a 10K in Oelde.
 She did not compete in 2011.
 She reached new heights in 2012 and was runner-up at the Berlin Half Marathon in a time of 68:26 minutes, just one second behind Philes Ongori.

 A win at the World Bangalore 10K followed a month after.
 In June she won the Zwitserloot Dak Run in a best of 31:44 minutes and was the victor at the Zwolle Half Marathon.
 She travelled to South America for the first time and came third at the Bogotá Half Marathon.
 A close third at the Delhi Half Marathon in November was her last big road race that year.